The Natural Stages of Growth in Writing

 Image by woodleywonderworks

 Understanding a young writer’s stages of growth is vital.
-As I’ve said elsewhere, in my years of working with families, I’ve found that it is much more effective to look at how writers grow naturally than to focus on scope and sequence, grade level, ages, or the types of writing that ought to be done in some “established sequence.”
+As I’ve said before, in my years of working with families, I’ve found that it is much more effective to look at how writers grow naturally than to focus on scope and sequence, grade level, ages, or the types of writing that ought to be done in some “established sequence.”

 The different stages are thoroughly explained in The Writer’s Jungle, but check out the following podcasts concerning them, as well.
 Just click on the titles below to be linked to each page: